hmc-cs111-fall2016/what-is-a-DSL/my-dsl.md

-Looking through the [source code](https://github.com/docker/docker) of the whole Docker infrastructure, the parser and builder are written in Golang (and some supporting C) which are used to essentially take the commands in the Dockerfile and turn them into the lower-level commands to eventually build a final container.
+Looking through the [source code](https://github.com/docker/docker) of the whole Docker infrastructure, the parser and builder are written in Golang (and some supporting C) which are used to essentially take the English  text commands in the Dockerfile and turn them into the lower-level commands to eventually build a final container.
 Docker commands wrap system commands and logical build steps under more general, limited commands.

 # Benefits
 _Identify one potential benefit of the DSL: how is a programmer's life or a